IgorShadurin/zoomerok-new/README.md

 # Zoomerok - fair video platform

-Are you Zoomer?
-OK, it doesn't matter.
 Everyone deserves fair platform for their content.

 The platform was created by content creators who have been interfered with by large corporations and have been removed from major social networks.
 After the removal, the authors lost all their many years of work: photos, videos, articles